freealise/freealise/ar/README.md

 similarly, several photos / video frames of tinfoil with estimated depth combined to show in 3d
 load skeleton from svg with translate / rotate / skew

-load and color stl tetrahedra from sketchup or voxels from goxel, subdivide / average
+load and color stl tetrahedra from sketchup, subdivide / average